 - A goldfish can live up to 40 years.

 We hope you’ve enjoyed this in-depth look into the wonderful world of vets, pets and animal welfare.
 Do you aspire to work with animals?
-We offer a range of distance learning courses to help you realise your dream for the future.
-For more information or our complete course range, visit the homepage or call our experienced course advisers on 0121 630 3000.
+We offer a range of distance learning courses to to help you realise your dream for the future, including dog grooming, equine management, and veterinary support.